plone/training/theming/theme-package.rst

      css:theme="#front-page-slider"
      css:if-content=".template-edit" />

-By now the slide is still static, but we will change that later.
+By now the slider is still static, but we will change that later.

 Login link & co
 ***************